giovagalassi8-ctrl/GG_Laboratorio/05_OG.Inference_Phylogenomic/README.md

 ## Species tree reconstruction

 All necessary inputs are now available to initiate the phylogenetic analysis for the species tree reconstruction.
-In this study, we employed IQ-TREE, utilizing the concatenated sequences as the primary dataset for the inference.
+In this study, we employed *IQ-TREE*, utilizing the concatenated sequences as the primary dataset for the inference.

 ```bash
 #[tree]